coolbutuseless/narampeg/README.md

 <!-- badges: end -->

 `narampeg` is a video decoder which supports mpeg1 video and mp2 audio.

-Realtime decoding+playback works (tested on a Mac M2).
+Real-time video decoding + playback works (tested on a Mac M2).

+This package uses [PL MPEG](https://github.com/phoboslab/pl_mpeg) mpeg decoding (MIT licensed).

+Note: Real-time audio playback is a work-in-progress.
+It does not appear to be possible to have gap-less streaming playback using the current `{audio}` package - but I’m happy to be proved wrong if you figure out how to do it!!

 ## What’s in the box